robmhoward/ExcelJsDocumentation/resources/bindingCollection.md

 Parameter       | Type  | Description
 --------------- | ------ | ------------
  `index`| Number | Required.
-Index value of the object to be retrieved..
+Index value of the object to be retrieved.
 Zero indexed.

 #### Returns